fog/fog/lib/fog/rackspace/docs/cloud_servers.md

 ### Request Layer
 The request abstraction maps directly to the [Next Gen Cloud Servers™ API](http://docs.rackspace.com/servers/api/v2/cs-devguide/content/ch_preface.html).
 It provides the most efficient interface to the Rackspace Open Cloud.

-To see a list of requests supported by a service:
+To see a list of requests supported by the service:

 	service.requests